 A good general education is useful, and some employers may look for some subjects at National 4 or 5.

-You may get in through a Horticulture (Sports Turf) Modern Apprenticeship which will normally lead to Scottish Vocational Qualifications (SVQs) at SCQF Levels 5 and 6.
+You may get in through a Modern Apprenticeship in Horticulture (Sports Turf) which will normally lead to SVQ at SCQF Levels 5 and 6.

-You could take a full time course leading to a National Certificate (NC), National Qualification (NQ) or SVQ in a relevant subject before applying for a job.
+You could take a full time course leading to an NC or NQ (SCQF Levesl 4-6) in a relevant subject before applying for a job.
 For example, an NC in Horticulture or Greenkeeping.

 Entry requirements for these courses vary from no formal qualifications up to 4-5 subjects at National 4 or 5.